-In a medical emergency, first aid is given, an ambulance is called and parents/carers are notified.
-Should an emergency situation occur to a pupil who has an IHP or EHC, the emergency procedures detailed in the plan are followed, and a copy of the IHP or EHC is given to the ambulance crew.
-If applicable the pupil's emergency medication will be administered by trained school staff, if the pupils medication isn't available staff will administer the schools emergency medication with prior parental consent.
+In a medical emergency, First Aid is given, an ambulance is called and parents/carers are notified.
+Should an emergency situation occur involving a pupil who has an IHCP or EHCP, the emergency procedures detailed in the plan are followed, and a copy of the IHCP or EHCP is given to the ambulance crew.
+If applicable, the pupil's emergency medication will be administered by trained school staff; if the pupil's medication isn't available, staff will administer the school's emergency medication with prior parental consent.

-In accordance with amendments made to the Human Medicines Regulations 2012 from October 2014 a sufficient number of salbutamol inhaler(s) spacer(s) will be held by the school to cover emergency use.
-Parents are expected to provide 2 in date auto-injectors for administration to their child, if the school does not hold 2 in date auto-injectors for each pupil then a suitable number of auto-injectors will be purchased for use by the school in an emergency.
+In accordance with amendments made to the Human Medicines Regulations 2012 from October 2014, a sufficient number of salbutamol inhaler(s) spacer(s) will be held by the school to cover emergency use.
+Parents are expected to provide 2 in date auto-injectors for administration to their child; if the school does not hold 2 in date auto-injectors for each pupil then a suitable number of auto-injectors will be purchased for use by the school in an emergency.

 Parental consent to administer the 'school inhaler and/or auto-injector' will be gained when the pupil joins the school using Template 2 for asthmatics and Templates 3, 4, 5 and 6 for anaphylaxis (Appendix 1).
-The school will hold a register of the pupils diagnosed with asthma and/or anaphylaxis, and if parental consent has been given to administer the school medication.
+The school will hold a register of the pupils diagnosed with asthma and/or anaphylaxis, and whether parental consent has been given to administer the school medication.
 The school will be responsible for ensuring the school medication remains in date.

 Instructions for calling an ambulance are displayed prominently by the telephone in the School Office.
+(Appendix 2 Template G)